Free-Space Optical Communications for 6G Wireless Networks: Challenges, Opportunities, and Prototype Validation

 \subsubsection{Pointing and Optical Loss}

-We set the pointing $\left(L_{\mathrm{p}}\right)$ and optical $\left(L_{\mathrm{o}}\right)$ losses equal to 2~dB, resulting from the misalignment and optical efficiency of the transceiver, respectively,~\cite{UAVFSO}. {The pointing loss is determined by each pointing loss factor of the transceiver, which is determined by the transceiver aperture, wavelength $\lambda$, and pointing error angle~\cite{SCI}.
+We set the pointing and optical losses equal to 2~dB, resulting from the misalignment and optical efficiency of the transceiver, respectively,~\cite{UAVFSO}.
+The pointing loss is determined by each pointing loss factor of the transceiver, which is determined by the transceiver aperture, wavelength, and pointing error angle~\cite{SCI}.
 We obtained data in our hardware setup (transceiver aperture and wavelength) and the proposed sampling-based PAT algorithm in Section III.C with low misalignment.
-The optical loss can be modeled as $L_{\mathrm{o}}=10\log_{10} (\eta_t \eta_r)$ for the optical efficiencies of the FSO transmitter ($\eta_t$) and receiver ($\eta_r$).
-The typical value of $\eta_t\eta_r$ is in the range of $[0.2, 0.7]$~\cite{UAVFSO, 32Q}, which depends on the optical components, and a value $0.65$ is used in our demonstration, which approximates $L_{\mathrm{o}}$ by 2~dB.}
+The optical loss can be modeled by the decibels of the product of the FSO transmitter and receiver's optical efficiencies $\eta_t$ and $\eta_r$, respectively.
+The typical value of the product $\eta_t \eta_r$ is in the range of [0.2, 0.7]~\cite{UAVFSO, 32Q}, which depends on the optical components, and a value 0.65 is used in our demonstration, which approximates the optical loss by 2~dB.